mammasmias/ARTn-Plugin/README.md

 # plugin-ARTn

-This is a working repo for the current version of the plugin-ARTn; currently it can be used with Quantum ESPRESSO and LAMMPS
+This is a working repository of the current version of the plugin-ARTn; currently it can be used with Quantum ESPRESSO and LAMMPS.
+This code has been developped in collaboration by Matic Poberznic, Miha Gunde, Nicolas Salles and Antoine Jay.

+The repository is developped on [GiLab](https://gitlab.com/mammasmias/artn-plugin) and a copy of the `master` branch is on [GitHub](https://github.com/mammasmias/ARTn-Plugin).
+Please put your issue on [GiLab](https://gitlab.com/mammasmias/artn-plugin).

 ## Contains:

 - `examples/`: Contains many example including `Al-vacancy.d` and `H2+H.d`
-- `src/`: ARTn plugin subroutines
-- `README.md`: The file you are reading
 - `Files_LAMMPS/`: Contains the fix of lammps to interface LAMMPS/ARTn
 - `Files_QE/`: Contains the file plugin_ext_forces.f90 which call the ARTn library
+- `README.md`: The file you are reading
+- `src/`: ARTn plugin subroutines
 - `Makefile`: Command to patch the engine and compile the library.
 Use the variables defined in file `environment_variables`
 - `environment_variables`: User costum file in which it should be define the fortran compiler to compile the library in the variable `F90` and the path where the engine can be found in variables `LAMMPS+PATH` or `QE_PATH`